RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 If you are doing block design for the first time,
-I recommend the Zynq book as a good starting point, because it explains the basic steps of how to build a project in Vivado.
+I recommend the Zynq book as a good starting point because it explains the basic steps of how to build a project in Vivado.

-Ok, let's explain block diagram:
+Ok, let's explain the block diagram:

-#.
-First we start with the *Zynq7 processing system*, these are the brains.
+1. First, we start with the *Zynq7 processing system*, these are the brains.
 #.
 I added three AXI_GPIO blocks

 	* The first one (*axi_gpio_0*) is connected to on-board LEDs, and it is there just to check if the program is running
 	* The second one (*axi_gpio_1*) has two outputs, the first output controls the position on the screen, and the second output controls the picture size.
-    * The third one (*axi_gpio_2*) also has two outputs, the first output is controlling where and when we write our data to array, on the second output the actual data is comming in.
+	* The third one (*axi_gpio_2*) also has two outputs, the first output is controlling where and when we write our data to the array, and on the second output, the actual data is coming in.

-#. picture IP (*picture_0*) is used to save picture, and to read from the array
+3. picture IP (*picture_0*) is used to save the picture and to read from the array
 #.
 VGA IP (*VGA_0*) is used to set signals to synchronize the screen and output the data.
 #.
 The last important IP is Clocking Wizard (*clk_wiz_0*).
-Linux sets the clock on the FCLK_CLK0 port to 125 MHz, but we need a 50 MHz clock so we place a Clocking Wizard in order to lower the clock frequency to the desired rate.
+Linux sets the clock on the FCLK_CLK0 port to 125 MHz, but we need a 50 MHz clock so we place a Clocking Wizard to lower the clock frequency to the desired rate.

 Picture IP and VGA IP are located in *RedPitaya-FPGA/prj/Examples/Vga_draw*

 Setting 50 MHz clock
-***********************
+********************

-First we need to set the source clock from the ZYNQ7 IP.
+First, we need to set the source clock from the ZYNQ7 IP.

 .. figure:: img/VgaDraw2.png
     :alt: Logo
     :align: center

 After setting the 125 MHz clock we have to divide it to get 50 MHz that we use.
-For this we need the Clocking Wizard.
+For this, we need the Clocking Wizard.

 .. figure:: img/VgaDraw3.png
     :alt: Logo